yyu233/StudyNote/Linux/ShellCmd.md

 List open files: **lsof**

 List logined user: **who**    (interesting note: If FILE is not specified, use /var/run/utmp. /var/log/wtmp as FILE is common.
 If ARG1 ARG2 given, -m presumed: 'am i' or 'mom likes' are usual.)

+Check if shell command is built in or not:**type \<command>**